wader/bump/README.md

 ## GitHub action

-Bump can be used a github action using the action `wader/bump@master`.
+Bump can be used as a github action using the action `wader/bump@master`.
-For example this workflow periodically looks for new versions and creates PRs.
+For example this workflow will look for new versions and creates PRs one time per day.

 ```yml
 name: 'Automatic version updates'